 (a) The nature of the land (Topography): This is, whether the land is hilly or level.
 A fairly level land should be chosen to reduce the cost of land preparation and erosion control problem.

-(c) Availability of inputs such as labour and planting materials: The workers to be employed that will work in the farm must be available in the area where the farm is to be located.
-Crop planting materials should also be available.
-The ease of transporting farm produce and sale also guard the choice of a farm site.
+(c) Availability of inputs such as labour and planting materials are very important during pre-planting activities: The workers to be employed that will work in the farm must be available in the area where the farm is to be located.

 The equipment used depends on the nature of the vegetation in the area.
-In the rain forest belt, cutlass may be required for brushing the under growth while axe, motor saw or chain saw and cutlass are used to fell the trees.
+In the rain forest belt, cutlass may be required for brushing the undergrowth while axing, motor saw or chain saw and cutlass are used to fell the trees.

-how Alkalinity of the soil leads to increase in nitrification process and available cation during preplanting activities.
+how Alkalinity of the soil leads to an increase in the nitrification process and available cation during pre-planting activities.

 The remains of burnt plants are packed and re-burnt.
-The larger trunks are left to decay in case of small holding, but bulldozers may be used to push them off in the case of mechanized farming.
+The larger trunks are left to decay in the case of smallholding, but bulldozers may be used to push them off in the case of mechanized farming.

 how to carry out Stumping during pre-planting operations in agriculture